thekondrashov/stuff/README.md

 * [A JavaScript Compressor Rater](http://compressorrater.thruhere.net/) - JavaScript Compressor and Comparison Tool.
 * [minify - Google Project Hosting](https://code.google.com/p/minify/) - Combines, minifies, and caches JavaScript and CSS files on demand to speed up page loads.

-## A/B Testing

-* [A/B Testing Tool and Split Testing Software - Visual Website Optimizer](https://vwo.com/) - AB testing software for data-driven marketers.
-Signup for a 30-day free trial of our A/B testing tool to improve conversion rate and sales from your website.